Fatal Manhattan helicopter crash: Pilot was in the air for 11 minutes before hitting skyscraper

-Authorities say the helicopter that struck a New York City skyscraper took off from a Manhattan helipad and was in the air for about 11 minutes before it crashed.
+The helicopter that struck a New York City skyscraper took off from a Manhattan helipad and was in the air for about 11 minutes before it crashed, authorities say.

 Police Commissioner James O'Neill said that the privately owned aircraft took off from a pad on the East River.